pantheon-systems/documentation/source/content/guides/mariadb-mysql/03-mysql-workbench.md

 ---
 title: MariaDB and MySQL on Pantheon
 subtitle: Using MySQL Workbench to Access a Database
-description: Detailed information on using MySQL Workbench for creating, executing, and optimizing SQL queries.
+description: Use MySQL Workbench to create, execute, and optimize SQL queries.
 categories: [manage]
 tags: [database, local]
 contributors: [whitneymeredith]